krisv/sonataflow-ai-agents/README.md

 Make sure you have Java 17+ installed and your JAVA_HOME system property set.

+To connect the agent to your AI model of choice (using openai-compatible API):
-Also update the src/main/resources/application.properties file to include your own OpenAI key.
+- update the src/main/resources/application.properties file to include your own OpenAI key.
+- update the URL in src/main/resources/specs/opeai.yaml to the url of your model

 You can run your application in dev mode that enables live coding using:
 ```shell script
 ./mvnw quarkus:dev
 ```

-After starting up in dev mode, you can access the Dev UI at http://localhost:9000/q/dev/
+After starting up in dev mode, you can access the Dev UI at http://localhost:9000/q/dev-ui/

 Locate the Serverless Workflow Tools card and click on Workflow Instances to open up the embedded Serverless Workflow console

 ### Agent 101

 The first agent can be triggered by sending a 'request' event with the item identifier and a question.
-Click on the Workflow Definitions tab in the central panel, and click the 'Trigger Cloud Event' button.
+Click on the Workflow Definitions tab in the central panel, find the EventOrchestration workflow and click the event network button behind it.
 Fill in 'request' as event type and the following body:
 ```json
 {